-We are subject to various environmental laws and regulations enforced by federal, state, and local authorities.
-The development and operation of electric generation, transmission, and distribution facilities and natural gas storage, transmission, and distribution facilities can trigger compliance obligations with respect to environmental laws and regulations.
-These laws and regulations address emissions, discharges to water, water usage, impacts to air, land, and water, and chemical and waste handling.
+We are subject to various environmental laws, including statutes and regulations, enforced by federal, state, and local authorities.
+The development and operation of electric generation, transmission, and distribution facilities and natural gas storage, transmission, and distribution facilities can trigger compliance obligations with respect to environmental laws.
+These laws address emissions, discharges to water, water intake, impacts to air, land, and water, and chemical and waste handling.
 Complex and lengthy processes are required to obtain and renew approvals, permits, and licenses for new, existing or modified facilities.
 Additionally, the use and handling of various chemicals or hazardous materials require release prevention plans and emergency response procedures.

 The EPA has promulgated environmental regulations that have a significant impact on the electric utility industry.
 Over time, compliance with these regulations could be costly for Ameren Missouri, which operates coal-fired power plants.
-As of December 31, 2017, Ameren Missouri's fossil fuel-fired energy centers represented 17% and 33% of Ameren's and Ameren Missouri's rate base, respectively.
-Regulations that apply to air emissions from the electric utility industry include the NSPS, the CSAPR, the MATS, and the revised National Ambient Air Quality Standards, which are subject to periodic review for certain pollutants.
-Collectively, these regulations cover a variety of pollutants, such as SO_2 , particulate matter, NO_x , mercury, toxic metals, and acid gases, and CO_2 emissions from new power plants.
+As of December 31, 2018, Ameren Missouri's fossil fuel-fired energy centers represented 16% and 32% of Ameren's and Ameren

+Missouri's rate base, respectively.
+Regulations that apply to air emissions from the electric utility industry include the NSPS, the CSAPR, the MATS, and the National Ambient Air Quality Standards, which are subject to periodic review for certain pollutants.
+Collectively, these regulations cover a variety of pollutants, such as SO2, particulate matter, NO_x, mercury, toxic metals, and acid gases, and CO2 emissions from new power plants.
 Water intake and discharges from power plants are regulated under the Clean Water Act.
 Such regulation could require modifications to water intake structures or more stringent limitations on wastewater discharges at Ameren Missouri's energy centers, either of which could result in significant capital expenditures.
 The management and disposal of coal ash is regulated under the CCR rule, which will require the closure of surface impoundments and the installations of dry ash handling systems at several of Ameren Missouri's energy centers.
 The individual or combined effects of existing environmental regulations could result in significant capital expenditures, increased operating costs, or the closure or alteration of operations at some of Ameren Missouri's energy centers.
 Ameren and Ameren Missouri expect that such compliance costs would be recoverable through rates, subject to MoPSC prudence review, but the timing of costs and their recovery could be subject to regulatory lag.

+Ameren and Ameren Missouri estimate that they will need to make capital expenditures of \$300 million to \$400 million from 2019 through 2023 in order to comply with existing environmental regulations.
+Additional environmental controls beyond 2023 could be required.
+This estimate of capital expenditures includes expenditures required by the CCR regulations, by the Clean Water Act rule applicable to cooling water intake structures at existing power plants, and by effluent limitation guidelines applicable to steam electric generating units, all of which are discussed below.
 Ameren Missouri's current plan for compliance with existing air emission regulations includes burning ultra-low-sulfur coal and installing new or optimizing existing pollution control equipment.
-Ameren and Ameren Missouri estimate that they will need to make capital expenditures of \$325 million to \$425 million from 2018 through 2022 in order to comply with existing environmental regulations.
-Additional environmental controls beyond 2022 could be required.
-This estimate of capital expenditures includes expenditures required by the CCR regulations, by the Clean Water Act rule applicable to cooling water intake structures at existing power plants, and by effluent limitation guidelines applicable to steam electric generating units, all of which are discussed below.
 The actual amount of capital expenditures required to comply with existing environmental regulations may vary substantially from the above estimate because of uncertainty as to whether the EPA will substantially revise regulatory obligations, exactly which compliance strategies will be used and their ultimate cost, among other things.

 The following sections describe the more significant environmental laws and rules and environmental enforcement and remediation matters that affect or could affect our operations.
-The EPA has initiated an administrative review of several regulations and rulemaking activities, including the effluent limitation guidelines and the CCR rule, which could ultimately result in the revision of all or part of such rules.
+The EPA has initiated an administrative review of several regulations and proposed amendments to regulations and guidelines, including to the effluent limitation guidelines and the CCR Rule, which could ultimately result in the revision of all or part of such rules.